Parents Supporting Parents: A Wisconsin Parent Partner Model

 Local Parents Support Parents (PSP) Programs

 - Parent Partner, who will mentor families involved in the system; and,

-- Clinical Support, a licensed mental health provider, who will facilitate monthly support for the local team of FWS.
+- Clinical Support, a licensed mental health provider, who will facilitate monthly support for the local team of Parents Supporting Parents.

 In Door County, the program is being operated collaboratively between Door County DHHS and the United Way.
-United Way will employ and supervise the Parent Partner.
+United Way will contract with and supervise the Parent Partner under the Door County Partnership for Children and Families program.

 Finally, while the PSP Program has a vital direct service component, just as important is the program’s ability to create long-term system change at both the local and state level.
 Each Innovation Zone will develop an advisory council to advise PSP Program operations and system change at the local level and participate in a state advisory council to advise state level program implementation and system change.
 Parent participation is a vital component to both the local and state advisory councils.